converspace/otxt/README.md

     * Should just pick up micoformats from alice.host.
 There should be a simple notification to all followers on profile change.
     * GETing a users otxt-endpoint could return link rels for canonical url for user, following, followers, profile, posts, post template.

+## Syntax

+* 256 characters
+* No new lines allowed.
+* Links:
+    * compose: This is how you [link](http://example.com)
+    * display: This is how you <a href="http://example.com">link</a>
+    * characters counted: This is how you link
+* Mentions (same as links):
+    * compose: [John](http://john.example.com) How are you?
+    * display: <a href="http://john.example.com">John</a> How are you?
+    * characters counted: John How are you?
+* Hashtags: A distributed system cannot implement hashtags like twitter does.
+The link syntax allows clients/apps to link to a hashtag search engine of their choice.